A dairy free Chicken Tikka Masala made at home!

 - 1 pound boneless skinless chicken breasts or thighs, cut into bite sized pieces

-- 7 tablespoons light olive oil, divided
+- 7 tablespoons avocado oil, divided

 - 2 T minced garlic, divided